Cash buyers are crucial for success in real estate wholesaling because they close deals quickly without the need for banks or lenders.

 17. Use the ‘net to Find Realtors

-Facebook is an easy and effective way to promote your business, through finding groups that have already been created expressly for that purpose.
-A quick query in the search bar at the upper left of the Facebook page screen should net thousands of cash buyers for real estate investing, and many local to your area if you include your service area in the search.
+Facebook groups and Facebook Marketplace are easy and effective way to promote your business, through finding groups that have already been created expressly for that purpose.
+A quick query in the search bar of Facebook page should net thousands of cash buyers for real estate investing, and many local to your area if you include your service area in the search.
 Creating your own Facebook business page is a must, and you could even start your own group if the ones in your area are lacking.

 19. Check Other Wholesalers’ Sites